 A racist idea is an idea that suggests that certain racial groups are better than others (Kendi 6).

-If your source has two authors: In parentheses write the Authors’ last names in the order they appear on your source followed by the page number where you found the information
+In parentheses write the Authors’ last names in the order they appear on your source followed by the page number where you found the information.

 ex: (Bamber and Schneider 3)